bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 left corner.

 To add more titles to your document, you need to create additional |Title|
 objects.
-Use the :func:`~bokeh.models.plots.Plot.add_layout` method of your plot to include those additional |Title| objects in your document:
+Use the |add layout| method of your plot to include those additional
+|Title| objects in your document:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_additional.py
     :source-position: above